glitchedslimy/Merino/README.md

 ![Merino Logo](assets/banner.png)
-<center>Where privacy and markdown are a standard.</center>

 ## What is Merino?
-_Merino_ is a note taking app (yes, another one 😅) designed to be private & easy-to use with markdown support first.

 **The _first_ note taking app where block style editing meets markdown.**

+_Merino_ is a note taking app designed to be private & easy-to use with markdown support first.

 ### First where block style meets markdown?
 _You might have that question_, and yes, it's true that Notion exists, and also Obsidian, both wonderfull note taking apps.